-195 Americans Are Released From Coronavirus Quarantine At California Air Base
+195 Americans Released From Coronavirus Quarantine At Southern California Air Base

 Updated at 4 p.m.
 ET